What is web hosting? What are the types of web hosting? Which web hosting should I use? What are the differences?

 These are the questions most non-techies are always asking.
 So we decided to explain it extensively here for best understanding.

-Web hosting is a service that works by storing your website or web application files in a high-powered computer known as Servers, which is connected to a high-speed network.
+Web hosting is a service that works by storing your website or web application files in a high-powered computer known as Server, which is connected to a high-speed network.

-So when someone types your website address, the Internet connects to the webserver which your website files are stored.
+So when someone types your website address, the Internet connects to the webserver where your website files are stored.

 It will then transfer your website information back to their computer.
 From there, people can view the pages or contents of your website.